ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ### Machine Type

 The machine type can be specified as either server, desktop, or laptop.
 This can influence the CPU utilization and average watts used in calculations.
-If the type does not match one of these then this results in the CPU utilization being passed through (either specified on the row or the 50% default) and the Average watts being undefined, so that it is later calculated via:
+If the type does not match one of these then the CPU utilization is passed through (either specified on the row or the 50% default) and the average watts is left undefined, so that it is later calculated via:

-Average Watts = Min Watts + (average CPU utilization / 100) \* (Max Watts - Min Watts)
+Average Watts = Min Watts + (Average CPU Utilization / 100) \* (Max Watts - Min Watts)

 If it does match one of the three types, then it will only have an effect if additional defaults have been configured like so: